PKua007/rampack/doc/shapes.md

   )
   ```

   Class `sc` represents a chain of spherocylinders.
-Namely, `chain` is an Array of points (where the point is Array of 3
+Namely, `chain` is an Array of at least 2 points (where the point is
-  Floats) building a line, around which the spherocylinders are built. `r` the radius of the chain.
-As an example, the
+  Array of 3 Floats) forming a line, around which the spherocylinders are built. `r` the radius of the spherocylinders.
-  shape from the illustration can be created using
+  As an example, the shape from the illustration can be created using

   ```python
   scs=[